Prathyush-KKK/Data-Structures/Graphs/Kruskal.md

 * Kruskal's method is a greedy algorithm that finds a minimum spanning tree for a connected weighted graph.
 * Steps:
   i) Take smallest edge
-  ii) Then next take the second smallest edge and continue it like that until you reach a loop.
+  ii) Then next take the second smallest edge and continue taking disjoined/joined edges of minimum costs until you reach a loop.
 If there is a cycle forming, ignore that minimum and take the next minimum.
 * Complexity is- V-1*E or O(n^2)
 * If we are taking heap, then complexity is O(ElogV) or O(nlogn)